AbeHandler/everything/paper_notes/Bottom-Up Abstractive Summarization.md

 - Set the attention $p(\alpha_j^{~i}| x_i, y_{1:j-1})$ if $q_i > \epsilon$ and 0 otherwise, applying some form of normalization to ensure it is a valid distribution.

-- Following See and Mannings pointer generator model, they set the copy probabilty to the sum of the attention over the unit.
+- Following See and Manning's pointer generator model, they set the copy probabilty to the sum of the attention over the unit.
+In the See and Manning framework, $p(w) = p_{gen}P(w) - (1 - p_{gen})\sum_{1:w_i}a_t^t$.
+What Rush & coauthors are doing is I think zeroing out some of the input sequence based on $q_i$.

+- In section 5 they discuss adding a length and repeat penalty for inference.
+These might be a bit hacky.
+I would be curious to see how they change results.

+- They do some domain transfer results from CNN to NYT corpus.

 ##### Other notes